hisbonen/hisbonen.github.io/README.md

-# Cheshbonos #
+# Hisbonen! #

-Cheshbonos is an interactive tool for learning Gemara, give it a try at [cheshbonos.org](http://cheshbonos.org).
+Hisbonen! is an interactive tool for learning Gemara, give it a try at [hisbonen.org](http://hisbonen.org).